 Website: Potter & Moore

-Cosmetics and skincare company founded as a division of Estee Lauder in 1979.
-The first Prescriptives fragrance, Calyx, was introduced in 1986, and is still on the market (subsequent launches have all been discontinued).
+Cosmetics and skincare company founded as a division of Estee Lauder in 1979 and discontinued in 2009.
+The first Prescriptives fragrance, Calyx, was introduced in 1986, and is still on the market as Clinique Calyx.

 Perfume house established by Russian Prince Georges Matchabelli and his wife, Princess Norina Matchabelli, and probably best known for Wind Song (1952).
 The house was sold in 1936 and has since had several owners; it is currently held by Parfums de Coeur, a manufacturer of designer fragrance dupes.